benwzj/benwzj.github.io/_posts/2023-09-23-Markdown-looks.md

 layout: post
 title: How to make MarkDown file looks better
 date: 2023-09-23
-tags: markdown MD CSS
+tags: HTML CSS
-category: HTML
+category: Markdown
 ---

 We know that, there are a markdown parsers to convert markdown file into HTML.
 Markdown have it's own syntax for the transform.
 For example,` # Headline` convert to `<h1>Headline</h1>`.
 But how about the style?